noahmalmed/DogCute/README.md

 - install dependencies: `npm install`

 ## Run
-- For Android, start and emulator and run `react-native run-android`
+- For Android, start an emulator and run `react-native run-android`
 - For iOS, run `react-native run-ios`